abhijeetshuklaoist/gocsvparser/README.md

 2. Dirty data: We can't assume that input CSV is as we expected
 3. Scalability: Solution should be able to process large files

+#
 1. Solution to first problem can be thought of as having a list of all required columns and their possible different values.
 And a map of different possible values of same column name.

 Example: Name can be different columns FirstName and LastName, which itself can be in different format like fName or f.name or f_name.
 Name --> Name, name, firstname, lastname, f.name, l.name, first_name, last_name

-When processing a file we can go through each header (actual header AH1) and get the expected header (EH1) from map.
-Now all we need to do is to read that record and parse that particular column as expected column EH1.
+When processing a file we can go through each header (actual header AH1) and get the expected header (EH1) from map for this header AH1.
+If this is header AH1 is not in map then it's not interested for us and we can leave it.
+Now all we need to do is to read that record and parse that interesting column as expected column EH1.

 In the case of, when there are not all expected column present we can just log the error and exit, we won't have to process the whole file in that case.
 Otherwise keep a slice in memory to store good and one slice to store bad data.
 Note: See if flush from slice can be done in parallel so that we don't face memory issue.